IrvingZha0/lab-bcos/docs/CNS.md

 ```

+List of utility methods:

 - Command    : add
   Parameter  : contractName
-  Function   : add contractName to contract management
+  Function   : add contract name to contract management
-  Note       : If the contractName already exists then the operation will fail.
-So need: 1.
-Update the current contract version number - specify the version number during call CNS.
-2. Update forcibly to overwrite.
+  Note       : If the contract name already exists then the operation will be failed.
+So needs: 1. change the contract version - specify the version number when calling by CNS. or 2. overwrite mapping in contract manager by calling 'update' command.

 ```javascript
 //first time add Test, success